|

 Clothing steamers release hot steam heated to over 200⁰F, enabling them to effectively eradicate dust mites, bacteria, viruses, and microorganisms.
 Dust mites cannot withstand the super-hot steam, making using a clothing steamer one of the most effective ways of killing them.

-6 Effective ways of Preventing Dust Mites
+6 Effective Ways of Preventing Dust Mites

 can steaming kill dust mites